avineshwar/secretgrind/README.md

 		---------------------------------------------------
 		[...]

 	Secretgrind displays each instruction that are executed.
 The first that appears in the run is `0f b6 40 04: movzbl 4(%rax), %eax     ID _1cb40_:`.
 This shows both the raw instruction in hex `0f b6 40 04`, its mnemonics `movzbl 4(%rax), %eax`, and an instruction ID `_1cb40_`.
 This correponds to `stack_var = s[4];` in the source code.
 Valgrind represents an instruction in [Single-Static-Assignment (SSA) form](https://en.wikipedia.org/wiki/Static_single_assignment_form).
-That is why you see multiple lines of "execution"  for each instruction.
+This is why you see multiple lines of "execution"  for each instruction.
 As explained in [Taintgrind](https://github.com/wmkhoo/taintgrind), the output is a list of Valgrind IR (VEX) statements of the form:

 		Address/Location 	| VEX-IRStmt 		  | Runtime value(s)   | Taint value(s) 	| Information flow
 		t14_9600 = 			  LOAD I8 t10_10371   | 0x2000000000000000 | 0xff00000000000000 | t14_9600 <- @0x51ec040_malloc_123_1

-	Only one run-time/taint value per instruction is shown.
-That variable is usually the one being assigned, e.g. `t14_9600` in this case.
-In the case of an if-goto, it is the conditional variable; in the case of an indirect jump, it is the jump target.
-Loads and stores have two possible useful run-time values: the address and the data being loaded/stored.
-We have simply chosen to print the data.
-Runtime values are displayed as they appear in memory: for exmaple, on an LE platform the integer 4 will show as 0x04000000; on a BE platform it will show as 0x00000004.
-Here, `t14_9600` is loaded with value 0x2000000000000000.
+	Details of VEX operators and IRStmts can be found in VEX/pub/libvex_ir.h .
+Secretgrind displays runtime values as they appear in memory: for example, on an LE platform the integer 4 will show as 0x04000000; on a BE platform it will show as 0x00000004.
+Here, `t14_9600` is an 8-bit integer `I8` loaded with value 0x2000000000000000.
 0x20 is the space character ' ', which is indeed the 5th character of the string "This is a tainted file." contained in tainted.txt .
-The values loaded in `t14_9600` is "variable" `@0x51ec040_malloc_123_1`, ie data at memory address 0x51ec040, which is of type "malloc", allocated by process with pid "123" and Valgrind thread ID "1".
-Details of VEX operators and IRStmts can be found in VEX/pub/libvex_ir.h .
+The value loaded in `t14_9600` is "variable" `@0x51ec040_malloc_123_1`: data at memory address 0x51ec040, which is of type `malloc`, allocated by process with pid `123` and Valgrind thread ID `1`, ie `s[4]` in the source code.

-11. If you are interested only in the total number of tainted bytes, and not the summary, you can use **--summary-total-only=yes**; or you can disable the summary with **--summary=no**.
+11. If you are only interested in the total number of bytes tainted, and not the summary, you can use **--summary-total-only=yes**; or you can disable the summary with **--summary=no**.

 Client requests